 Another recent example of the clout of SMSF trustees is the interest in SMSF property investment by the professionals in the property market.
 Due to relaxed borrowing rules (introduced in 2007) and to the ever-growing SMSF fund balances, now averaging more than $1.1 million ($1,117,110, as at December 2016), estate agents, property developers and banks believe there is money to be made by promoting property, using gearing, to SMSF trustees.

-Note: Although the average SMSF balance is more than $1.1 million, the average SMSF account balance is now roughly $594,000 (based on December 2016 figures of $653.8 billion in SMSF assets and dividing this amount by an estimated 1.1 million SMSF members).
+Note: Although the average SMSF balance is more than $1.1 million ($1,167,949 on June 2017 figures), the average SMSF account balance is now roughly $616,000 (based on June 2017 figures of $696.7 billion in SMSF assets and dividing this amount by an estimated 1.13 million SMSF members).
 The higher-than-industry-average account balances reflect the much older profile of SMSF members, and the need to have substantial assets to justify the cost of running a SMSF.

 Another relatively recent example of the financial influence of SMSF investors is the uproar over the Cooper Review (circa 2010) recommending the banning of investment in artwork and other collectibles.
-The immediate activism of the art world and the coin industry, which successfully killed the Cooper recommendation to ban collectibles in SMSFs (although much stricter storage requirements have since been introduced and took full effect from June 2016, for those investments held in 2011, when the laws changed) highlights the importance of the SMSF money to many investment markets in Australia.
-(For more information on the stricter rules for artwork see SuperGuide article SMSF reminder: Stricter rules for artwork and other collectibles from July 2016 SMSF reminder: Stricter rules for artwork and other collectibles from July 2016 ).
+The immediate activism of the art world and the coin industry, which successfully killed the Cooper recommendation to ban collectibles in SMSFs (although much stricter storage requirements have since been introduced and took full effect from June 2016,) highlights the importance of the SMSF money to many investment markets in Australia.
+(For more information on the stricter rules for artwork see SuperGuide article SMSF compliance: Strict rules for artwork and other collectibles).

 Three most popular investment classes